ivamcthor/Pizza_sales_analysis/README.md

 -  The average number of pizzas sold per order, calculated by dividing the total number of pizzas sold by the total number of orders 2.32.
 -  Following the analysis most of orders are between 12:00 PM and 1:00 PM, and in evening from 4:00 PM to 7:00 pm.
    Offer more discounts and maintain adequate number of pizzas to generate more revenue.
--  Classic (26.91%),Supreme(25.46%) category pizza are most ordered and large size(45.91%) pizza contributes maximum sales
+-  Classic (26.91%),Supreme(25.46%) category pizza are most ordered and large size(45.91%) pizza contributes maximum sales.